-VERY IMPORTANT: Apogee changed wiring colors of our bare-lead sensors in March 2018.
-To properly connect to your data device, please note your serial number and use the appropriate wiring below.
+VERY IMPORTANT: Apogee changed all wiring colors of our bare-lead sensors in March 2018 in conjunction with the release of inline cable connectors on some sensors.
+To ensure proper connection to your data device, please note your serial number or if your sensor has a stainless-steel connector 30 cm from the sensor head then use the appropriate wiring configuration below.